practicusai/docs/docs/technical-tutorial/generative-ai/message-queues/build.md

 2. **Two-parameter function (optional)**: The second optional parameter receives the raw `aio_pika.IncomingMessage` (which gives access to headers and properties).

 ### Important:
+- If you place publisher and consumer functions on the same application (not recommended) please make sure that the consumer functions are **not blocking**.
+E.g. Calling `time.sleep(5)` in your consumer function **will block** all of the publisher functions.
+In comparison, calling `await asyncio.sleep(5)` would not block.
+- **To prevent accidentally blocking the python event loop, it is strongly recommended to place publisher and consumer functions on separate applications.**
 - Consumers run in an **infinite loop**.
 To test them, **run the consumer cell in a separate notebook, process, or interrupt the kernel when done.**
 - The SDK automatically acknowledges messages on success and rejects them (with requeue) on error until `max_retries` is reached.